 a green pepper, washed & diced

-Place the cooked pasta in a large bowl, pour the Italian dressing over the top, toss to coat, add the salad shakers seasoning, toss to coat, add the diced veggies as well as any other vegetables you wish to add such as diced tomatoes, celery, or cucumber slices, then toss to coat.
+Place the cooked pasta in a large bowl.
+Pour the Italian dressing over the top, toss to coat.
+Add the salad shakers seasoning, toss to coat.
+Then, add the diced veggies as well as any other vegetables you wish to add such as diced tomatoes, celery, or cucumber slices, then toss to coat.

 Refrigerate at least an hour prior to serving.

 If this dish is going to sit longer than 12 hours prior to serving, we highly recommend waiting until last minute to add tomatoes and cucumber slices as these items tend to be more watery and can become soft very easily.